 Seven tactics for effective virtual meetings

 Almost overnight, our world of work changed radically and abruptly.
 Normally over-booked conference rooms now sit silently in lonely office buildings.
-Meetings still happen, but from the safest social distance possible – virtually over the internet.
+Collaboration still happens, but from the safest social distance possible – virtually over the internet.

 Some of us have been working remotely for years or even decades.
 Virtual meetings are a way of life and our habits are strongly established – some productive and some unproductive.
 Many are new to this way of working and may have minimal experience with virtual meetings and may be struggling to optimize their productivity.